Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 Using our Pre:Curl Spray is so easy, simply spray onto damp hair, dry and style as normal!

+Our organic vegan-friendly curling cream will create frizz-free, defined curls giving them a naturally bouncy finish without being weighed down.
 Enriched with coconut, marula and baobab oils which help condition the hair and glycerine which adds moisture, our Pre:Curl Crème is the perfect curling cream for a natural, nourished curl.

 For best results, apply to wet hair by gently raking through curls with a wide tooth comb.
 Can also be used on dried curls for extra moisturisation.